ikyle53/rn/README.md

 > What is the flow of props?

 From parent to child to grandchild and so on.
 It’s uni-directional and cannot go back up the flow.

+# State and Props

+> Based off the diagram, what happens first, the ‘render’ or the ‘componentDidMount’?

+According to the diagram the ‘render’ happens first  before ‘componentDidMount’.
+Render is examining the state and props of the component during constructing before it’s actually mounted. ‘componentDidMount’ happens immediately after the component is mounted.

+> What is the very first thing to happen in the lifecycle of React?

+The instance of a component is called and the mounting phase begins.
+The constructor begins constructing the component and renders the state and props.

+> Put the following things in the order that they happen: componentDidMount, render, constructor, componentWillUnmount, React Updates

+1. Constructor
+2. React Updates
+3. render
+4. componentDidMount
+5. componentWillUnmount

+> What does componentDidMount do?

+componentDidMount initializes the document object model to load data from a remote endpoint.
+In the case of the article’s perspective it’s loading videos from a YouTube API (remote endpoint).

+> What types of things can you pass in the props?

+We pass data (properties) from one component to another, like a parent component to a child component.
+It can be strings, numbers, booleans, etc.

+> What is the big difference between props and state?

+Props is data that is passed into components.
+It’s happening outside the component.
+State is something inside a component that changes from outside influence.

+> When do we re-render our application?

+Every time a state is changed is when we re-render the application.

+> What are some examples of things that we could store in state?

+We could store counters, lists, time, dates, current state of an element.